EESSI/docs/docs/governance/policies.md

 ## 5. Platform Prioritization

-**HPC compatibility and performance are prioritized**, in cases where technical choices must be made between HPC, Cloud, or PC environments, especially for optimization-related decisions.
+**HPC compatibility and performance are prioritized**, in cases where technical choices must be made between HPC, Cloud, or laptops & workstations, especially for optimization-related decisions.

 This does not imply exclusion of other platforms, but reflects the project's primary use case.